comp-physics/comp-physics.github.io/_pages/hardware.md

 ## Computational Resources

-The Computational Physics Group maintains several local servers and access to supercomputers and quantum computers around the country.
+The group maintains several local servers and access to supercomputers and quantum computers around the country.
-This page gives a brief overview of the computing resources we investigate and marshal for our work.
+This page gives a summary of the computing resources we marshal for our work.

 ### In house